P&O UK (P&O Cruises)

 Next is the P&O UK's timelapse video of the Iona-Arvia ships' construction.

-MS Arvia's Godmother is not yet revealed.
 In October 2021 was announced the ship's Master - Captain Robert Camby.
 Born in London, he started his career by signing into P&O Princess Cruises' Cadet program (at South Shields Marine School/South Tyneside College) in 1995.
 As Navigator on RMS Queen Mary 2, he was employed by Cunard Line in the period 2005-2008.
-He became Captain in 2011 and joined P&O UK in 2012 as Captain of MS Oriana/now Piano Land.
+He became Captain in 2011 and joined P&O UK in 2012 as Captain of Oriana/now Piano Land.
 In the following years, he captained P&O boats (Azura, Arcadia, Aurora, Oceana, Ventura, Britannia, Iona), as well as Cunard's Queen Victoria and Queen Mary 2.
 The liner's alternating Master is Captain Paul Brown.

 In July 2018 was announced that KfW IPEX Bank GmbH (a wholly-owned subsidiary of the German banking group KfW) provides ~EUR 786 million (~USD 951 M) in financing for Carnival Corporation's newbuild for P&O UK (Arvia), scheduled for delivery in 2022.
 KfW IPEX Bank handled the newbuild's entire financing acting as book runner (lead underwriter), MLA (mandated lead arranger/investor), facility agent (primary point of contact) and ECA (export credit agency/providing trade financing and insurance).
 KfW's financing had a 12-year term (from the vessel's delivery date/2022) and was backed by export credit insurance with Hermesdeckung (Hermes cover) - an ECG (export credit guarantee) by the German Federal Government.